-I. Leading Arbitration Institutions and Centres (alphabetical order)
+I. Leading Arbitral Institutions and Centres.

 Headquartered in Abidjan, the Ivory Coast, the Common Court of Justice and Arbitration is a leading arbitral institution for supervising regional disputes in members of the OHADA zone, which is predominantly composed of French-speaking West African States.

 International Centre for Settlement of Investment Disputes (ICSID)

 Founded in 1966, ICSID is an international arbitral body established under the “Convention on the Settlement of Investment Disputes between States and Nationals of Other States”.
 Based in Washington, it is the leading international arbitration institution managing investor-State disputes.

 International Chamber of Commerce (ICC)

 Founded in 1923 and located in Paris, the Arbitration Court of the ICC is the leading and most renowned institution for administering international commercial arbitration cases in France, as well as Europe as a whole.
 It led the movement that resulted in the adoption of the New York Convention, which is the most important multilateral treaty on international arbitration to have ever been ratified.
 It is also increasingly being used as a forum for investor-State disputes.

 Established in 1899 by the “Convention for the Pacific Settlement of International Disputes”, the PCA is a multinational organization based in the Hague.
 It administers private, intergovernmental and interstate arbitrations.
 When parties have not elected an institution to administer their dispute, that it is to say, when the arbitration is “ad hoc”, the PCA may, under the UNCITRAL rules and depending on the parties’ directions, appoint arbitrators or designate an appointing authority.
 The PCA can also host ad hoc arbitrations.